Updated on: September 2, 2025

 Step 2.
 Create Your Account

 Once you’ve set up your vault, you can add your friends or family members to the account.
+They’ll receive a link to create their own account and master password.
 Depending on your chosen option, you may be prompted to invite others before even getting into your account.
 In any case, it’s easy to add others from within your account dashboard.

 With 1Password, click Invite by email and enter the email address of the person you want to add.
 They will receive a link that will allow them to set up their own account.
 The invitee will need to create their own master password and save a unique recovery key.